#71051: CMF Series 28 Animals Review

 The Good Stuff

 Twelve figures, twelve new headwear molds, and not a single one that feels like it is just filling a slot.
-The parts selection is strong for any CMF wave, with the trans-pink life preserver ring alone justifying multiple purchases of the Crocodile.
-The lime green baseplates are a thoughtful touch across the board.
+The parts selection is strong for any CMF wave, with the Trans-Pink life preserver ring alone justifying multiple purchases of the Crocodile.
+The Lime baseplates are a thoughtful touch across the board.
 The accessories consistently tell small stories about their characters rather than just existing as generic props.
-The Frog, the Crocodile, the Parrot, and the Peacock are all genuinely great figures.
+The Frog, the Crocodile, the Parrot, and the Peacock are all great figures.
 The whole wave has a tonal consistency that makes it feel designed rather than assembled, and that is harder to pull off than it looks.

 The Not So Good Stuff

 The Cat and the Dolphin are the relative weak points of the wave, though “weak” here only means “not as interesting as the other ten,” which is an unusually high bar.
-Neither brings exclusive head prints or landmark accessories, and both feel slightly underdeveloped compared to the figures around them.
+Neither brings exclusive head prints or groundbreaking accessories, and both feel slightly underdeveloped compared to the figures around them.

-The Koala’s non-exclusive face is a mild surprise given the new headwear mold.
 The turkey leg on the Lion is uninspired and feels like a placeholder rather than a considered choice.
 The sunflower on the Peacock is fine but disconnected from the character in a way that most of the other accessories are not.

 It is also worth being upfront about what this series is not: it is not a high-parts-count wave in the traditional sense.
 These are minifigures.
 The build experience is measured in seconds.
 If you want something to sit down and assemble over an evening, this is not it.
 The value here is entirely in the characters, the parts, and the display.